jcordry/dotfiles/README.md

 bash_functions and perhaps a few others at a later stage (Emacs, zsh, tmux, mutt, input).
 This now includes:

-- A vimrc/vim with vim plugins as submodules using Pathogen/Vundle
+- A vimrc/vim with vim plugins as submodules using Pathogen/Vundle.
-- A suite of bash configuration files
+- A suite of bash configuration files.
-- Tmux config files
+- Tmux config files.
-- Inputrc
+- Inputrc.
-- Brew config files for OSX
+- Brew config files for OSX.
-- OSX config files from Mathias Bynens
+- OSX config files from Mathias Bynens.
-- Git config files
+- Git config files.
+- Some configuration files for CygwinX.

 I have tried to emulate some functions from bash-it for completion, aliases...